neongreen/artyom.me/learning-racket-2.md

 ...has posted a
 [comment](https://news.ycombinator.com/item?id=7652680) in which
-ne's nitpicking about `define-syntax-rule`; in particular, it seems to be that `define-syntax-rule` works with patterns just fine.
+they're nitpicking about `define-syntax-rule`; in particular, it seems to be that `define-syntax-rule` works with patterns just fine.

 Hm!